SLASSCOM/slasscom-bootcamp-curriculum/industry-knowledge/01-version-control.md

   - GitFlow Workflow
   - Trunk-based Development
   - Forking Workflow
-- Prepare the students to use Git by providing basic understanding of applying various Git patterns and their values.
+- Prepare the students to use Git in a real-world project by providing basic understanding of applying various Git patterns and their values.

 ### Lab and tutorials